zsofiasomlai/pbx-group-security/content/blog/drafts/TW/MarkDownYousay.md

 | laces           | are neat      | 2       |

-You get away with writing less syntax, that is way more reader friendly and a bit of software converts your text into HTML following your gentle hints.
+You get away with writing less syntax that is way more reader-friendly, and a bit of software converts your text into HTML following your gentle hints.

 That's pretty awesome you say?
-Indeed it is, that is what this site is written in.
-Hugo runs some Perl to render your files as HTML and you can let the software worry about those fiddley details.
+Indeed it is, and markdown is what this site is written in.
+Hugo runs some Perl to render your files as HTML, and you can let the software worry about those fiddly details.

-Resources
+## Resources

 [Cheat Sheet](https://help.github.com/articles/basic-writing-and-formatting-syntax/)